Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems: Case Study 2: PINN for Nonlocal Cantilever Beam Eigenvalue Problem

 Part of the results is shown in Fig.~\ref{fig_clip} and Tab.~\ref{tab_Nonlocal_CF_clip}.
 In all cases, the same random initial weights were used, and an L2 regularization penalty of $10^{-6}$ was applied in each dense layer.
 It is evident that when gradients were not clipped (No clip, case 4 above), the value of $\lambda$ closest to the analytical solution was obtained, although the total loss was slightly worse than in case 1.0 (case 1 above).
 However, the most accurate eigenfunction was again observed in case 4 (No clip), Fig.~\ref{fig_clip}.
 From Tab.~\ref{tab_Nonlocal_CF_clip}, it is also clear that in the No clip $\lambda$ case, the lowest loss is obtained relatively early (epoch \numprint{37958}), after which the optimizer is unable to progress further.
 A similar conclusion can be drawn for the remaining cases where gradient clipping was applied, although the effect is less pronounced.
 When gradient clipping is not used (No clip case), the optimizer is able to progress throughout the training and would most likely continue to improve further if more epochs were allowed.
 Consequently, no gradient clipping was adopted for the main calculations presented in the next section.

 The third and final set of investigations concerns the choice of activation function.
+This is an important point, as the choice of activation function can strongly affect the solution accuracy in PINNs.
+For example, \cite{wang2023learning} analyzed the 1D Poisson equation and reported accuracy values ranging from 0.73\% to 75.77\%, depending on the activation function.
+Furthermore, the recursive nature of automatic differentiation (i.e., nested derivatives) used to compute $n^\mathrm{th}$-order derivatives can lead to numerical instability and inefficiency \cite{lu2021deepxde}.
+This issue is particularly critical in forward-inverse problems, where errors in high-order derivatives can significantly affect the solution.
+Therefore, conclusions drawn from much simpler forward, inverse, or first-order problems, which are less sensitive to such numerical effects, must be applied with caution and reevaluated for the present problem.

 As previously mentioned, hyperbolic tangent, ReLU, softplus, sine, sigmoid, and swish activation functions were considered.
 The convergence of $\lambda$ during training is shown in Fig.~\ref{lambda_act_fun}.
 It is clear that the swish activation function is by far the most effective choice, while the only viable alternative could be the softplus function, although it exhibits a lower convergence rate.
-The sigmoid activation function may yield a similar result, but with significantly poorer convergence.
+Regarding the sigmoid activation function, more epochs would be needed for a definitive assessment, but preliminary results suggest it may produce a similar outcome, though with markedly slower convergence.
 Regarding the effect on the first eigenmode, shown in Fig.~\ref{mode_act_fun}, the same conclusions can be drawn.
 Differently to \cite{HARCOMBE2023102136,Yoo2025, Jin2022, jin2020unsupervised}, hyperbolic tangent, ReLU, and sine functions do not provide an appropriate shape of the curve, although the boundary conditions are correctly satisfied.
-In contrast, the softplus and sigmoid functions approximately capture the correct shape of the eigenmode, but they fail to satisfy the boundary conditions within the given number of epochs.